JeroenBL/jeroenbl.github.io/_posts/2023-03-10-error-handling.markdown

 ![WinPSResponseExample](https://raw.githubusercontent.com/JeroenBL/jeroenbl.github.io/main/_posts/2023-03-10-error-handling/WinPSResponseExample.png)

 ## Summary

+We have learned that, the best way to handle errors returned by an API will depend on which PowerShell version you are using.

 | PowerShell version | Best Practice | Exception type |
 | --- | --- | --- |